Automic-Community/Microsoft-Azure-Resource-Manager-Action-Pack/README.md

  }
 }
 </code></pre>
-<p><em><strong>*Since 17 Jan 2018, this community supported Action Pack may be replaced by this one when used with CA Automic Release Automation or CA Automic Service Orchestration: https://marketplace.automic.com/details/microsoft-azure-action-pack</strong></em></p>
+<p><em><strong>*Since 17 Jan 2018, this community supported Action Pack may be replaced by this one when used with CA Automic Release Automation or CA Automic Service Orchestration: <a href="https://marketplace.automic.com/details/microsoft-azure-action-pack">https://marketplace.automic.com/details/microsoft-azure-action-pack</a></strong></em></p>

 Copyright and License
 ---